reema0814/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

 1. Type the following into Copilot:

     ```
-    In the Item column, replace the ',' with ' '
+    In the Item column, remove the ','
     ```

 1. The Item column now consistently has a delimiter of **' '**.